Azure-Samples/Passwordless-Connections-for-Java-Apps/JakartaEE/websphere/README.md

     --storage-size 5120
 ```

 When creating Postgresql server, it is necessary to create an Azure AD administrator account to enable Azure AD authentication.
-The current azure cli user will be configured as Azure AD administrator account.
+The current Azure cli user will be configured as Azure AD administrator account.

 To get the current user required data: